RyanParsley/rpdc/src/content/note/zod.md

 1. TypeScript-first approach
 2. Zero dependencies
-3. Works in both Node.js and browser environments
+3. Compatibility with both Node.js and browser environments
-4. Supports complex object shapes, including nested objects and arrays
+4. Support for complex object shapes, including nested objects and arrays
-5. Provides detailed error messages for invalid data
+5. Detailed error messages for invalid data

 ## Why do we need Zod if we have TypeScript?

-You might be wondering, "If I'm already using TypeScript, why do I need another tool for type checking?"
+You might wonder, "If I'm already using TypeScript, why do I need another tool for type checking?"
 It's a valid question, and the answer lies in the different strengths of these two tools.

 1. Runtime vs. Compile-time Checking

-   TypeScript performs type checking at compile-time, which means it can catch type-related errors before your code runs.
+   TypeScript performs type checking at compile-time, catching type-related errors before your code runs.
 However, it doesn't provide runtime type checking.
-Zod, on the other hand, allows you to perform validation at runtime, ensuring that your data conforms to the expected shape even when it comes from external sources (like API responses or user inputs).
+Zod, on the other hand, allows you to perform validation at runtime, ensuring that your data conforms to the expected shape even when it comes from external sources like API responses or user inputs.

 2. More Expressive Schemas